thelfer/tfel/docs/web/tensors.md

 Non symmetric tensors are denoted as follows \(\a\).

-## Vector notations for symmetric tensors
+## Vector notations for non symmetric tensors

 A tensor is stored as an array of values, as follows in
 \(3D\):